 His career as an explorer began when he left the Navy to join the United States Topographical Corps, which later became the Army Corps of Engineers.
 In 1838, he was commissioned a second lieutenant by President Van Buren and in that year and the next, he took part in Jean Nicollet’s expedition to the plains between the upper Mississippi and Missouri Rivers.
 Becoming an expert in geology and topography, he headed his own expedition into to survey the Des Moines River in 1841.
-On October 19, 1841, he secretly married Jessie, daughter of Thomas H. Benton, her parents objecting to the union on account of her age.
+On October 19, 1841, he secretly married Jessie, daughter of Thomas H. Benton, even though her parents objected to the union on account of her age.

 Soon after the Civil War began, he was made major-general and assigned to the command of the Western Department, with headquarters at St. Louis, Missouri.
 On August 31, 1861, he proclaimed martial law and the emancipation of the slaves belonging to those in arms against the government.
-President Lincoln endorsed the proclamation, except that part concerning emancipation, but this, Fremont refused to rescind, and it was finally annulled by order of the president.
-This, and other complaints, caused him to he relieved of his command, but the following spring he was placed in command of the mountain district in Kentucky, Tennessee and Virginia.
-When his command was made a part of General John Pope’s army of Virginia, Fremont asked to be relieved.
+President Abraham Lincoln endorsed the proclamation, except that part concerning emancipation, but this, Fremont refused to rescind, and it was finally annulled by order of the president.
+This, and other complaints caused him to be relieved of his command, but the following spring he was placed in command of the mountain district in Kentucky, Tennessee, and Virginia.
+When his command was made a part of General John Pope’s Army of Virginia, Fremont asked to be relieved.
 His request was granted, and this ended his military career.